ProfLehman/cs362_spring_2026/syllabus/CS_362_Spring_2026_Syllabus.md

 Huntington University policy requires students to attend at least two-thirds (2/3) of scheduled class sessions in a face-to-face course. **Students who miss one-third or more of class meetings will automatically fail the course.** This total includes excused absences for athletics, music, other university activities, or illness.
 Students are responsible for all material they miss.

-If you arrive late or need to leave early, use the door opposite the instructor (SH 175) workstation and do so quietly.
+If you arrive late or need to leave early, please do so quietly.
 Attending part of a session is better than missing entirely.

 Do not attend class if you are sick.
 Your health and the health of others come first.